martinc1991/pokemon-gen3-teambuilder/README.md

 ### Local dev environment

 Node 20 is required.
 Also pnpm.
-Don't forget to make the .env.dev files on apps/db and apps/server (see README on both apps).
+Don't forget to make the .env.dev files on apps/db and apps/server (see README on both apps!).

 - From the root run `pnpm install`
 - From the root run `pnpm prisma:generate`